-WESTLAKE VILLAGE, Calif.: 15 November 2011 -- Customer satisfaction with rental cars has increased for a second consecutive year, returning to nearly 2006 levels, according to the J.D.
-Power and Associates 2011 North America Rental Car Satisfaction StudySM released today.
+WESTLAKE VILLAGE, Calif.: 8 November 2012 — Customer satisfaction with rental cars has increased for a third consecutive year, reaching its highest level in seven years, according to the J.D.
+Power and Associates 2012 North America Rental Car Satisfaction StudySM released today.

-Now in its 16th year, the study measures overall customer satisfaction with renting cars at airports by examining six factors (listed in order of importance): costs and fees; pick-up process; return process; rental car; shuttle bus/van; and reservation process.
+Now in its 17th year, the study measures overall customer satisfaction with renting cars at airport locations by examining six factors (listed in order of importance): costs and fees; pick-up process; return process; rental car; shuttle bus/van; and reservation process.

 The following tips may be helpful to consumers when renting a car:

-The 2011 North America Rental Car Satisfaction Study is based on more than 12,500 evaluations from business and leisure travelers who rented a vehicle at an airport location within the previous 30 days to being surveyed.
-The study was fielded between January 2011 and September 2011.
+The 2012 North America Rental Car Satisfaction Study is based on responses gathered between October 2011 and August 2012 from more than 12,100 evaluations from business and leisure/personal customers who rented a vehicle at an airport location between September 2011 and August 2012.

 About J.D.
 Power and Associates